Acupuncture

 Auricular acupuncture uses the ear to release stress, promote body detoxification and enhance general feelings of relaxation and wellbeing.

-By stimulating points on the outer ear, acupuncture needles send electrical impulse messages to the brain, which then stimulates targeted body areas.
+It is said that by stimulating points on the outer ear, acupuncture needles send electrical impulse messages to the brain, which then stimulates targeted body areas.

 The process itself involves the placement of up to five small, sterilised and disposable needles into designated points in each ear.
-The treatment takes place in a group setting.

 During the treatment, you will sit quietly for up to 40 minutes, relaxing in a way that feels comfortable to you.